-T-Mobile exec teases that his carrier will roll out LTE-Advanced 'features' in 2013Alex Wagner - Deputy Managing Editor, News Desk
+T-Mobile exec teases that his carrier will roll out LTE-Advanced 'features' in 2013Alex Wagner - Editorial Director of News and Content

 AT&T has said that it plans to begin work on its LTE-Advanced service later this year, but it looks like it's not the only U.S. carrier talking LTE-A in 2013.
 Dave Mayo, T-Mobile's SVP of Technology, Strategy, Finance and Development, revealed today at the Light Reading Backhaul Strategies for Mobile Operators event that his carrier intends to add LTE-Advanced characteristics to its LTE network in 2013.
 Mayo wouldn't divulge exactly what T-Mobile has planned, saying only that the magenta operator "will begin rolling out LTE-Advanced features later this year."